hunbernd/CustomizedRetroshare/readme2.txt

 -sort found files by count of sources (from Phenom) -PaintChat plugin (from electron128)
 -ExportImport plugin (from unknown)
--JumpingCube plugin:(from chozabu) (you can copy your drawing with middle click, and paste into chat)
+-JumpingCube plugin(from chozabu) (you can copy your drawing with middle click, and paste into chat)

 ----------------------------------
 Installation instructions: